microsoft/pxt-microbit/docs/lessons/counter.md

 * [quiz](/lessons/counter/quiz)
 * [quiz answers](/lessons/counter/quiz-answers)

-## Prior learning/place of lesson in scheme of work
+## Prior learning and the place of lesson in scheme of work

-Learn how to creating a **variable** to keep track of the current count.
-We will be learning how to create a counter app using a variable as well as simple commands, such as on button pressed, and show number.
+Learn how to create a **variable** to keep track of the current count.
+We will be learning how to create a counter app using a variable and simple commands, such as on button pressed, and show number.

 ## Documentation